 After several unsuccessful proposals to Julia, things changed between the president and this strong-minded young lady later in 1843.
 Julia, her sister Margaret, her father David, and President Tyler all went on an excursion together with other presidential guests on a new steam frigate called The Princeton.
 During this excursion, a large naval gun on the frigate called The Peacemaker exploded, killing Julia’s beloved father and several others.
 President Tyler was a principal source of support and comfort to Julia in her grief, and she eventually agreed to a secret engagement at the George Washington Ball in 1844.

 The engagement wasn’t secret for long, as the couple wed that same year.
 They took a brief honeymoon to Philadelphia, then Julia jumped into her new duties as First Lady, embracing them.
 To someone young and vibrant as Julia, the role was a welcome, enjoyable one.
-Though Tyler often appeared visibly fatigued at official White House events, Julia was always energetic and in the middle of all the most fun action.
+Though Tyler often appeared visibly fatigued at official White House events, Julia was always energetic and in the middle of all the most fun activities.

 It was also Julia who made playing “Hail to the Chief” a regular thing whenever a president entered a room.
 The song had been played before at presidential events, but Julia ordered it played at every event, no matter how large or small, to announce the arrival of the president.
 When her successor, Sarah Polk, continued this mandate, it became White House tradition and remains so to this day.